 VP of Administration

 Todd Pedersen has spent his career in both the tech and life sciences industries.
-He has served roles in marketing, finance, corporate affairs and economic/workforce development, and has been a part of tech successes such as Interactive Intelligence (acquired by Genesys) and more recently Authenticx.
-Beforeentering the tech industry, he worked in life sciences companies such as AIT Laboratories, IQVIA and the Cook Medical Group.
+He has served roles in marketing, finance, corporate affairs and economic/workforce development, and has been a part of tech successes such as Interactive Intelligence (acquired by Genesys с).
+Before entering the tech industry, he worked in life sciences companies such as AIT Laboratories, IQVIA and the Cook Medical Group.

 Todd earned his BA in History from Indiana University and an MBA at the Indiana University Kelley School of Business.

-Todd’s greatest enjoyment in life is being a husband and thefather of his four children.
+Todd’s greatest enjoyment in life is being a husband and the father of his four children.
 Todd’s wife, Katie, practices pediatric medicine.
 He and Katie can often be found cheering on their children at baseball, ice hockey or horseback riding events.
-Todd and his family love being outdoors and especially by bodies of water.
+Todd and his family love being outdoors.

 Tech Lead